 If you loved this coffee cake recipe, you’ll enjoy these other breakfast treats:

 - 6 Tbsp. butter, softened (NOT melted)

 - 1/2 c.
 Almond filling

 - 1/3 c. sugar

 - 1/2 tsp. almond extract

 - 2 c. fresh cranberries, rinsed and halved

 - 1 c. powdered sugar

-- Remove from oven and let cool for 5-10 minutes.
-Remove cake from pan and cool on a rack.
+- Remove cake from oven and let cool for 5-10 minutes before glazing.